 The Society is primarily a producer and retailer of financial products, mainly in the form of mortgages and savings.
 These products give rise to a financial asset or liability and are termed financial instruments.
 As well as mortgage and savings, the Society also uses wholesale financial instruments to invest in liquid assets.
-The Society may also raise funds on the wholesale market if considered necessary, although it has not had the need to raise funds in this way for many years.
+The Society has also raised funds from the wholesale market to meet liquidity requirements.